misiektoja/instagram_monitor/README.md

 2. **Config Mode** (`config`):
    - Detailed view showing all internal settings.
-   - Displays User Agent strings, Hour Ranges, Jitter status, and more.
+   - Displays User Agent strings, Hour Ranges, Jitter status and more.
    - Useful for auditing your setup and verifying configuration.

 Toggle seamlessly between modes using the **'m'** key or the web dashboard toggle button.